 Walpurgis Night precedes Labour Day in Scandinavia on May 1 and many Walpurgis events continue overnight from April 30 into that holiday.

 The forms of celebration in Sweden vary in different parts of the country and between different cities.
-One of the main traditions in Sweden is to light large bonfires, a custom which began during the 18th century.
+One of the main traditions in Sweden is to light large bonfires, a custom that began during the 18th century.
 Lighting the popular bonfires began with the purpose of keeping away evil spirits, especially demons and witches.
 As a final highlight, there are fireworks.

 Nowadays, Walpurgis Night is usually seen as a celebration of springtime.
 The Skansen Open Air Museum, for example, hosts Stockholm's largest historical Walpurgis celebration.
 Many Swedes now celebrate the end of long, dreary winters by singing Spring songs.
 These songs were spread by the students' spring festivities and Walpurgis Night celebrations are especially common in university towns like Uppsala - the nightlife in Uppsala is especially active then.